 With our collaborative engagement and investment over more than two decades, the mountain gorilla population has nearly doubled.
 We are now leveraging our experience to benefit the critically endangered Grauer’s gorilla in the forested landscapes of eastern Democratic Republic of the Congo.
-Grauer’s gorillas were reclassified as critically endangered in 2016, with a population estimated at 3,800 individuals and declining at 5% per year.
-This rapid decline is being driven by poaching and habitat loss.
+Grauer’s gorillas were reclassified as critically endangered in 2016, with a global population estimated at 6,800 individuals as of 2021.
+Critical threats to Grauer’s include poaching and habitat loss.

 As we look to the future of our work with great apes, we see much to signal success and inspire optimism.